YaoGroup/DIFFICE_jax/tutorial/README.md

 Colab online.

 ## Forward problem setup
-Considering the case of floating ice moving in a given domain, synthetic data refers to the ice velocity and thickness data obtained by solving the Shallow-shelf Approximation equation and steady mass conservation equations numerically with a given viscosity, which reads
+Considering the floating ice moving in a given domain, the synthetic data of ice velocity and thickness data can be calculated by solving the Shallow-shelf Approximation (SSA) equations and steady mass conservation equation numerically with a given viscosity, which read

 $$\begin{array}{l}
 \displaystyle \frac{\partial} {\partial x}\left(4 \mu h \frac{\partial  u}{\partial x} + 2\mu h \frac{\partial  v}{\partial y}  \right)